catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 consistency and tremendously open runtime model has allowed SQLAlchemy to provide a nicer experience than that offered by similar products written in other languages.

 It is the hope of the SQLAlchemy project that Python gain ever-deeper acceptance into as wide a variety of fields and industries as possible, and that the use of relational databases remains vibrant and progressive.
-The goal of SQLAlchemy is to demonstrate that relational databases, Python, and well-considered object models are all very much worthwhile and doable.
+The goal of SQLAlchemy is to demonstrate that relational databases, Python, and well-considered object models are all very much worthwhile development tools.